kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

       - Impact of its degraded performance or high-error rates on the feature:
 -->

 A CRI (server) implementation of the correct version.

-However, the feature will fallback if the CRI implementation doesn’t support the feature.
+In alpha and beta, the feature will fallback if the CRI implementation doesn’t support the feature.

+In GA, a sufficiently recent version of the CRI runtime is a hard requirement.

 ### Scalability